IDMNYU/audiolab/docs/serge.md

 <img src = "./img/meta_2.png" width="5%" title="And" alt="And">

-1. top AND gate output (Pulse OUTPUT)
+1. Top AND gate output (Pulse OUTPUT)
-2. top AND gate input 1 (DC / Pulse INPUT)
+2. Top AND gate input 1 (DC / Pulse INPUT)
-3. top AND gate input 2 (DC / Pulse INPUT)
+3. Top AND gate input 2 (DC / Pulse INPUT)
-4. bottom AND gate output (Pulse OUTPUT)
+4. Bottom AND gate output (Pulse OUTPUT)
-5. bottom AND gate input 1 (DC / Pulse INPUT)
+5. Bottom AND gate input 1 (DC / Pulse INPUT)
-6. bottom AND gate input 2 (DC / Pulse INPUT)
+6. Bottom AND gate input 2 (DC / Pulse INPUT)
-7. bottom AND gate input 3 (DC / Pulse INPUT)
+7. Bottom AND gate input 3 (DC / Pulse INPUT)

 *Notes:*
-- The modules inputs have comparator circuits at the inputs, so unlike some of the Serge Boolean Logic circuits elsewhere in the IDM Audio Lab, the inputs on this module can be analog voltages - any voltage over 2.5V will be interpreted as HIGH by the module.
+- The module's inputs have comparator circuits at the inputs, so unlike some of the Serge Boolean Logic circuits elsewhere in the IDM Audio Lab, the inputs on this module can be analog voltages - any voltage over 2.5V will be interpreted as HIGH by the module.

 #### Divider